hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/2- Terraform Providers.md

 __________________________________________________________________________________________

-you can find terraform providers here:    https://registry.terraform.io/browse/providers
+you can find terraform providers here at `terraform registry`:    https://registry.terraform.io/browse/providers

 with the `terraform init` command, the terraform `provider` `plugins` will be `installed`.

-these plugins will be downloaded in the `.terraform/plugins` in the current working directory
+these plugins will be downloaded in the `.terraform/providers` in the current working directory